fkhadra/react-toastify/README.md

 # Material-react-toastify
 ### I am still working on the Readme, you can try the [demo](https://material-react-toastify.surge.sh) in the meanwhile

 Next thing I am working on is getting a live demo to work [done].

+After that I'll work on is changing the original docs to help install this module faster [done].

 This is a fork from [react-toastify](https://www.npmjs.com/package/react-toastify) v6.1.0, all its props and documentation will work with this module too.

 <!--![Financial Contributors on Open Collective](https://opencollective.com/react-toastify/all/badge.svg?label=financial+contributors)](https://opencollective.com/react-toastify)-->